Grumberlings/gb_test/about.markdown

 # Artist Statement

-Graham Brooks uses repeating components and contrasting organic elements to explore ideas around artificiality, permanence, ownership, and waste.
+Graham Brooks uses repeating elements and contrasting materials to explore ideas around artificiality, permanence, ownership, and waste.

-His work also focuses on the effect of wear on objects and these marks of making and use can suggest traces of a human presence on sterile and unyielding products.
+He is also interested in the effect of wear on objects and how marks of making and using leave traces of a human presence.

-Using a series of component parts as a starting point he works in plaster polymer and felt to give a physical presence to the question of what is natural and what is artificial?
+Using a series of component parts as a starting point he works in plaster polymer and felt to give a physical presence to the question of what is natural and what is artificial in a world of sterile and unyielding products.

 He uses a process led, material-based practice where the hands-on act of making is integral.
 The unique and hand-made is important.
-The slow repetitive process of making each ‘master’ component and the unplanned act of bringing the finished into being contrasts with the visual language of design for mass manufacture.
+The slow repetitive process of making each ‘master’ component and the spontaneous act of assembly plays with the process of design, mass manufacture and consumption.